 - Community Mental Health Team (CMHT): if you are referred to a CMHT they will find out what you need and refer you, either to someone in the team, or to a local specialist psychotherapy service.

-- Specialist Psychotherapy Service: these departments have a team of professionals specialising in different kinds of psychotherapy, including a consultant psychiatrist in psychotherapy.
+- Specialist Psychotherapy Service: these departments have a team of professionals specialising in different kinds of psychotherapy, usually including a consultant medical psychotherapist.
 They can do a thorough assessment of what you need and match you with the person on the team who can best meet your needs.

-- Consultant psychiatrist in psychotherapy: a consultant psychiatrist in psychotherapy is trained as a medical doctor, psychiatrist and specialist in psychotherapy.
-Because their training and experience is particularly wide, they can often help out with complicated problems or help to work out what sort of treatment is most likely to help.
+- Consultant psychiatrist in psychotherapy: a consultant trained as a medical doctor, psychiatrist and specialist in psychotherapy.
+Because their training and experience is particularly wide, they can often address complicated problems or advise on what sort of treatment is most likely to help.

-- Through your psychiatrist or community mental health team: if you are already seeing a psychiatrist, you can ask him or her how you could receive psychological therapy as part of your care.
+- Through your psychiatrist or community mental health team: if you are already seeing a psychiatrist or other mental health worker, you can ask him or her how you could receive psychological therapy as part of your care.

 - Referring yourself: you may be able to refer yourself to some psychotherapy services – they are usually a part of your local mental health services and provided by a local NHS Trust.
-Check out the Trust website to find out what they offer.
+Check your local Mental Health Trust website to find out what they offer.

-- Private psychotherapy: you may want to think about private treatment because it's more convenient or you want to have more choice.
-It is important that any psychotherapist you see is properly qualified.
-There are plans for all psychotherapists to be registered – this will be a way of checking that a therapist is properly trained.
-For the time being, your GP may be able to recommend a qualified psychotherapist for an assessment.
-Personal factors are very important - don't be afraid to 'shop around' for someone who suits your needs and whom you feel happy to go on seeing.
+- Private psychotherapy: you may want to think about private treatment because it is more convenient, or you want to have more choice.
+It is important that any psychotherapist you see is properly qualified, and registered with a national body (see list at end).
+In this way you can be certain that your therapist or counsellor is properly trained and adheres to the highest professional and ethical standards.
+Your GP may be able to recommend a qualified psychotherapist for an assessment.
+Personal factors are very important - don't be afraid to look around for someone who suits your needs and whom you feel happy to go on seeing.
 A list of organisations is available at the end of this leaflet for further information.

 The National Institute for Health and Care Excellence (NICE) produces regular guidelines and updates on therapies that research has shown to work.
-There is now good evidence that the psychotherapies can help anxiety, depression, the effects of trauma and psychotic symptoms.
+There is now good evidence that the psychotherapies can help anxiety, depression, the effects of trauma, personality disorder, and psychotic symptoms among other conditions.

 This will depend on what sort of problem you need help with, how bad it is and how long it has been going on for.
-Long-term psychodynamic psychotherapy seems to work better than short-term therapies if you have complicated or long-standing problems.
+You should take professional advice.

 Your sessions are confidential.
 However: